Dabbe Falls (Sagara)

 Dabbe Falls is a waterfall located in place named Dabbe near Hosagadde in Sagar taluk, Shivamogga District in Karnataka state, India.
 The height of the falls is 110 meters.
 One can take a guide from Muppane nature camp which is 10 km away from Dabbe Falls.

-It located at Sagar to Bhatkal route (35 km from Sagar), and the nearest railway station is Talguppa.
+It located on the Sagar to Bhatkal route (35 km from Sagar), and the nearest railway station is Talguppa.